lowlandtech/admin-layout/readme.md

 ## Roadmap

+- [ ] Add github action to ng test on git commit to develop
+- [ ] Add github action to npm publish a release on git merge to master
 - [ ] Create default HeaderItem with default styling and grouping to content left and right
 - [ ] Create default NavItem with default styling and grouping by NavItem type (nav-header, nav-menu, nav-menu-item, nav-footer)
 - [ ] Use rxjs to emit events from the layout components
 - [ ] Make NavComponent collapsible and minimizable
-- [ ] Made AsideComponent collapsible and minimizable
+- [ ] Make AsideComponent collapsible and minimizable
 - [ ] Remove the component selector and have only semantic html